dotnet/linker/docs/data-formats.md

 </linker>
 ```

+This can also be done to match multiple arguments.
+In the example below, all instances with
+`RequiresUnreferencedCodeAttribute` where the first argument is of type `System.String` and the

 Notice that a descriptor file containing the custom attribute type overrides this behavior.
 In case the
-custom attribute type is being referenced in a descriptor file and in the attribute annotations file
+custom attribute type is being referenced in a descriptor file and in the attribute annotations file for
-for removal, the custom attribute will not be removed.
+removal, the custom attribute will not be removed.

 ## Dependencies Trace Format

-This is the format of data used to capture trimmer logic about why
-members, types, and other metadata elements were marked by the trimmer
+This is the format of data used to capture trimmer logic about why members, types, and other metadata
-as required and persisted in the trimmed output.
-The format includes edges
+elements were marked by the trimmer as required and persisted in the trimmed output.
+The format includes
-of the graph for every dependency which was tracked by the trimmer.
+edges of the graph for every dependency which was tracked by the trimmer.